tanbt/oauth2oltu/README.md

 # oauth2_apache_oltu
-A full demo of Oauth2 with Apache Oltu
+A full demo of Oauth2 with Apache Oltu.
+For more information, see *documentation* directory.

 ## Configuration
 * Mysql and MongoDB injection with Spring Bean: resources/applicationContext.xml